zpoint/CPython-Internals/Interpreter/module/module.md

 if you read the source code and following images, you will notice that the lock mechanism is used for preventing race condition

-the procedures are shown
+the procedure is listed

-1. opcode `IMPORT_NAME` will checks if the name being imported is in sys.module, if so return what's in the sys.module
+1. opcode `IMPORT_NAME` will check if the name being imported is in sys.module, if so return what's in the sys.module
 2. try to acquire the lock `_imp`
 3. get the lock object in `_module_locks` with module name, create if necessary(in `position 1`)
 4. try to acquire the lock object in step 3 (in `position 2`)
-5. release the lock `_imp`
+5. release the lock `_imp` (in `position 3`)
+6. check if the name being imported is in sys.module, if so release the lock object in `_module_locks` and return what's in the sys.module (in `position 4`)
+7. for `finder` in `sys.modules`, if `finder` can load the module name, release the lock object in `_module_locks` and return what's loaded
+8. raise an error

 in `position 1`, only thread holds `_imp` can modify the `_module_locks`, the current thread will check if the module name being imported is in `_module_locks`, if not, insert a new lock object into `_module_locks`